Game Instructions

 When you begin playing the game, your Triangle is scrambled.
 As you can see from the image below, the numbers do not follow the rules for a Subtraction Triangle.

-swap positions with the tile it is over.
-If any of the tiles are now the difference of the two numbers above them, they will turn red.
-The following images shows the game board after swapping the four at the bottom
+Your job is to rearrange the numbers so they conform to the Subtraction Triangle rules.
+To do this, simply click on a number tile, and then click the location where you want to move it.
+The two numbers you have clicked will change locations.
+If any of the tiles are now the difference of the two numbers above them, they will turn green.
+The following images shows the game board after swapping the four at the bottom with the one two rows above it.

 Difficulty Level

 The images shown above are from an easy game.
 Choose "Easy" if you want to play a game consisting of four rows.
-For a more challenging game, select "Difficult", which gives you a five row game!
+For a more challenging game, select "Difficult," which gives you a five row game!

 As with many other games on this site, the term "Easy" is a relative term; while the "Easy" puzzles are much less difficult than the "Difficult" puzzles, you may still find them challenging!